swiftcoder2020/bsl-fingerspelling-js-game/README.md

-Another aspect of my approach into the Interaction Design within the website is the adaption of choice to appropriately include modals and these apply to when users: click on the 'Introduction' button that allows them to access more information into the subject and purpose of the development, when they want to find out how to play the memory matching game, the interactive positive/encouraging message, the overall score at the conclusion of the game
+Another aspect of my approach into the Interaction Design within the website is the adaption of choice to appropriately include modals and these apply to when users: click on the 'Introduction' button that allows them to access more information into the subject and purpose of the development, decide when they want to find out how to play the memory matching game, the interactive positive/encouraging message, the overall score at the conclusion of the game.

+To add further UX to the design of interaction for new/returning visitors, some darker subtle colours will be applied to buttons and icons to create a positive appeal and within the footer, an expanding effect will be applied when hovered over the social media/contact icons.